Raygunadk2002/graph_analyser/README.md

 ```bash
 python app.py
 ```

-The application will be available at `http://localhost:8000`
+The application will be available at `http://localhost:8000`.
+When the server starts, a correlation analysis between movement, rainfall and temperature data is executed automatically and the generated plots are saved in the `analysis_outputs` directory.

 ## Usage